Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Summary: The Best VPNs for Singapore

-From the 61 VPNs we’ve reviewed, these four truly stood out from all the rest:
+Of the 61 VPNs we analyzed, these five truly stood out from the pack:

 We’re fully independent and have been reviewing VPNs since 2016.
 Our ratings are based on our own testing results and are unaffected by financial incentives.
 Learn who we are and how we test VPNs.